Robotics Lab

 Check out some video clips.

-Oz Michaeli is integrating Soar with Ogre3D, an open-source video game platform, which is the basis for the robot's internal world model.
-Ogre3D gives the robot a dynamic world model with sophisticated 3D graphics and a physics engine.
-Check out Ogre3D.
+We are integrating Soar with PhysX, which is the basis for the robot's internal world model.
+PhysX gives the robot a dynamic world model with sophisticated 3D graphics and a physics engine.

-We are working on VMSoar, which is an autonomous agent for network security analysis, which monitors a network and learns to project its future behavior.
-This agent can hack autonomously into NT machines and is learning to hack into XP.
+We have previously developed VMSoar, which is an autonomous agent for network security analysis, which monitors a network and learns to project its future behavior.

 Here is an overview paper on VMSoar.

-We are also collaborating with BBN Technologies in a DARPA-funded project to develop an intelligent agent to defend against internal cybersecurity threats.
+We have collaborated with BBN Technologies in a DARPA-funded project to develop an intelligent agent to defend against internal cybersecurity threats.

 Here is an overview paper on the BBN project.